TTP

 The word for "handicapped" in Turkish is özürlü (UR-zur-LEW).
 "Wheelchair" is tekerlekli sandalye (TEH-kehr-LEK-LEE sahn-DAHL-yeh).
 "Battery-powered wheelchair" is akülü tekerlekli sandalye.

 Many Turkish cities and historic buildings were founded thousands of years ago.
-Modifying them for the needs of handicapped travelers can be difficult, time-consuming and expensive.
+Modifying them for travelers with special needs can be difficult, time-consuming and expensive.

 A bright spot is the hospitality and adaptability of the Turkish people.
 They will go out of their way to help handicapped travelers overcome obstacles whenever and wherever possible.